rycroft-group/math714/README.md

 # UW–Madison Math/CS 714: Code examples
-Math/CS 714 is a graduate course taught at the University of Wisconsin, Madison on methods of computational mechanics.
+Math/CS 714 is a graduate course taught at the University of Wisconsin, Madison on methods of computational mathematics.
+[Visit the course website.](https://web.math.wisc.edu/math714/)

-The codes are primarily written in Python and make use of several well-established libraries
+These code examples accompany the lecture materials.
+They are primarily written in Python and make use of several well-established libraries:

 - [NumPy](https://numpy.org) for numerical linear algebra
 - [SciPy](https://scipy.org) for scientific routines and algorithms